Need Help Finding a Loan? Click Here

 Crowdfunder has a great deal of information about their services on their site, though they don’t do the best job of making sure all the charges are clear up front.
 You have to take a pretty deep dive into their literature to discover all the terms, conditions, and fees associated with running an equity fundraising campaign.

 Crowdfunder has an extensive FAQ and numerous support articles covering every aspect of the equity crowdfunding process, but one thing I noticed when going through these articles is that some of them are out of date.
-Some articles reflect the fact that all provisions of the JOBS Act have now been implemented, while other, older articles still refer to certain portions of the Act not having taken effect yet.
-As there are thorny legal issues involved here, it’s important that this information be current!
+As there are thorny legal issues involved in equity crowdfunding, it’s important that this information be current!

 In terms of direct support, Crowdfunder offers an email address, but no phone support or live chat.